TITLE 77: PUBLIC HEALTH

 Section 515.330 EMS System Program Plan

-An Emergency Medical Services (EMS) System Program Plan shall contain the following information:
+An EMS System Program Plan shall contain the following information:

 a) The name, address and fax number of the Resource Hospital;

-b) The names and resumes of the following persons:
+b) The names and resumes, and contact information that includes address, phone, and email addresses of the following persons:

 4) The EMS System Coordinator;

-c) The name, address and fax number of each Associate or Participating Hospital (see subsection (i) of this Section);
+c) The name, address and fax number of each Associate or Participating Hospital (see subsection (i));

-d) The name and address of each ambulance provider participating within the EMS System;
+d) The name, email, and primary address of each transport and non-transport provider, as well as vehicle locations participating within the EMS System;

-e) A map of the EMS System's service area indicating the location of all hospitals and ambulance providers participating in the System;
+e) A map of the EMS System's service area indicating the location of all hospitals, healthcare facilities, and transport and non-transport providers participating in the System;

-f) Current letter(s) of commitment from the following persons at the Resource Hospital, which describe the commitment of the writer and his or her office to the development and ongoing operation of the EMS System, and which state the writer's understanding of and commitment to any necessary changes such as emergency department staffing and educational requirements:
+f) Current letters of commitment from the following persons at the Resource Hospital that describe the commitment of the writer and his or her office to the development and ongoing operation of the EMS System, and that state the writer's understanding of and commitment to any necessary changes, such as emergency department staffing and educational requirements:

 3) The Director of the Nursing Services;

-g) A letter of commitment from the EMS Medical Director that describes the EMSMD's agreement to:
+g) A letter of commitment from the EMS MD that describes the EMS MD's agreement to:

-1) Be responsible for the ongoing education of all System personnel, including coordinating didactic and clinical experience;
+1) Be responsible for the ongoing education of all System personnel, including didactic and clinical experience;

-2) Develop written standing orders (treatment protocols, standard operating procedures) to be used in the EMSMD's absence and certify that all involved personnel will be knowledgeable in emergency care and capable of providing treatment and using communications equipment once the program is operational;
+2) Develop and authorize written standing orders (treatment protocols, standard operating procedures) and certify that all involved personnel will be knowledgeable and competent in emergency care;

 3) Be responsible for supervising all personnel participating within the System, as described in the System Program Plan;